The Bitcoin Commons

 Bitcoin faces a critical governance asymmetry: while its technical consensus layer is cryptographically bulletproof, its development governance relies on informal social coordination.
 At Bitcoin's multi-trillion dollar scale, this represents an existential vulnerability.

-The system is being developed across public repositories (see Section 9), with work ongoing on mathematical specifications, governance infrastructure, and economic sustainability.
+The system is being developed across six public repositories, with work ongoing on mathematical specifications, governance infrastructure, and economic sustainability.
 This is a living document: the foundation exists, but its future depends on community contribution.
 For the complete narrative treatment, see Bitcoin Commons: Decentralizing the Decentralizers.

 1. Introduction